zizwrzhs/discountCalculator/README.md

 # Discount Calculator
  Implementing a discount calculator program using C#.
+Install at DiscCalcSetup\Release\DiscCalcSetup.msi.